Looking Glass RCC lobby

 Looking Glass Regional Crisis Center East

-Looking Glass Community Services provides residential, sub-acute mental health treatment for youth ages 12 to 18, offering a structured, therapeutic environment tailored to individual clinical needs.
-Their programs integrate on-site education, including language arts, math, health, and life skills, supporting continuity and stability during treatment.
+Looking Glass Community Services is a Eugene-based nonprofit providing sub-acute residential mental health treatment for youth ages 12 to 18.
+Their programs combine structured therapeutic care with on-site education — covering language arts, math, health, and life skills — to support stability and continuity during treatment.

-Arbor South partnered with this nonprofit to deliver the Looking Glass Regional Crisis Center East, a 12,000-square-foot sub-acute residential treatment facility serving up to 21 youth.
-Funded by Oregon Department of Human Services and the Oregon Youth Authority, the project responded to an urgent community need for expanded mental health services.
+Arbor South Architecture partnered with Looking Glass to design and deliver the Looking Glass Regional Crisis Center East, a 12,000-square-foot sub-acute residential youth crisis facility in Eugene, Oregon, serving up to 21 residents.
+Funded by the Oregon Department of Human Services and the Oregon Youth Authority, the project addressed an urgent and growing need for behavioral health infrastructure in the Willamette Valley.
+Completed in 2025, this adaptive reuse project demonstrates Arbor South's experience designing specialized behavioral health facilities for Oregon nonprofits.

 Location — Eugene, OR